 - Bargain Element – This is the difference between the grant price and the exercise price.
 For incentive stock options, the bargain element may be an adjustment item for calculating AMT.

-- In the Money – A term used when the current market price of the stock exceeds the exercise price, this means that the options holder can buy something at a lower price than what they can sell it for.
+- In the Money – A term used when the current market price of the stock exceeds the exercise price, this means that the holder of the option can buy something at a lower price than what they can sell it for.

 - Out of the Money – This is a term used when the current market price is below the exercise price.
 If it’s “out of the money,” the option has no current value.

 Again, you’re not required to exercise any of your employer stock options to buy shares.
-In addition, you don’t have any out-of-pocket cost when your employer offers the stock option grant.
+Also, you don’t have any out-of-pocket cost when your employer offers the stock option grant.

 Because of this no-up-front-cost benefit, you could say employee stock options are a risk-free investment, one that may allow you the free upside of an appreciating stock price.

 Let’s assume that your employer offered you 10,000 shares of XYZ stock with a grant price of $1.00 per share.
 In most cases, no cash exchanges hands, and no tax consequences are triggered when your employer provides these options.

 Over time, the prevailing stock price will move with the markets.
 Should the market price of the stock fall below $1.00 per share, you wouldn’t exercise the option to buy your shares.
 Why pay $1.00 for a share of stock when you can go buy it somewhere else for less?